 In Texas, there is nothing more serious than being accused of causing the death of another person.
-Not only do homicide cases carry stiff penalities, but they are also often high-profile and very complex.
+Not only do homicide cases carry massive penalties, but they are also often high-profile and very complex.
+When a case receives media attention, prosecutors tend to be harsher with their offers.
 That’s why it is imperative to have an experienced, aggressive Fort Worth homicide lawyer by your side every step of the way if you are accused of capital murder, murder, manslaughter or criminally negligent homicide.

 Our attorneys have handled dozens of homicide cases, first as prosecutors and now as highly-coveted criminal defense attorneys.
 We will closely examine all of the evidence, enlist experts, and identify flaws in the prosecution’s case in an effort to build a solid strategy for your defense.